shelialia/tp/docs/UserGuide.md

 </box>
 <box theme="success" icon=":fa-solid-check:"  style="margin-top:-1em; margin-bottom:0em" seamless>

-Sample Input: `edit 2 -rq/Extra blanket`  <br>
+!!Sample Input: `edit 2 -rq/Extra blanket`!!<br>
-Edits guest No.2 in the list by removing the request `Extra blanket`.
+Edits guest No.2 in the list by removing the request `Extra blanket` (or any variant capitalisation of it, including `EXTRA BLANKET`, `Extra Blanket`, and `extra blanket`).
 </box>
 <box theme="success" icon=":fa-solid-check:"  style="margin-top:-1em; margin-bottom:0em" seamless>

-Sample Input: `edit 2 -rq/Extra blanket -rq/Extra pillow`  <br>
+!!Sample Input: `edit 2 -rq/Extra blanket -rq/Extra pillow`!!<br>
 Edits guest No.2 in the list by removing two requests `Extra blanket` and `Extra pillow`.
 </box>
 <box theme="success" icon=":fa-solid-check:"  style="margin-top:-1em; margin-bottom:0em" seamless>

-Sample Input: `edit 2 -rq/extra pillow +rq/Extra Pillow`  <br>
+!!Sample Input: `edit 2 -rq/extra pillow +rq/Extra Pillow`!!<br>
-Edits guest No.2 in the list by removing `extra pillow` and adding `Extra Pillow`.
+Edits guest No.2 in the list by removing the request spelled `extra pillow` and adding `Extra Pillow`.
 This is okay as the lowercase version is removed before `Extra Pillow` is added, so no duplicate requests are created.
 </box>
 <box theme="danger" icon=":fa-solid-xmark:"  style="margin-top:-1em; margin-bottom:0em" seamless>

-Sample Input: `edit 2 -ri/1 -rq/Extra Towel` <br>
+!!Sample Input: `edit 2 -ri/1 -rq/Extra Towel`!!<br>
 **Tries to use `-ri/` and `-rq/` together.** The above command is not allowed as the requests deleted can be different depending on how the command is interpreted.
 **To prevent confusion, nothing will occur, and an error message will be shown.**
 </box>